Casebook

 This case will also likely strengthen the youth-led climate movement.
 The youth plaintiffs successfully used the case to rally supporters and generate significant media attention.
 Held highlights the crucial role that young people are playing in the fight to preserve the Earth’s climate.
 The case will inspire other young people to challenge climate inaction and injustice.

+Supporters and media greet the youth plaintiffs outside the courthouse.
 Credit: Thom Bridge / Independent Record

 In Montana, the Held ruling guides Montana agencies to consider GHG emissions and climate change in their environmental reviews.
 While the state legislature may attempt to reinforce the state’s commitment to fossil fuels, the court’s decision will likely limit the legislature’s options.
 The Held decision established for the first time ever that climate change is covered by the Montana Constitution, and it affirmed the government’s duty to affirmatively protect and preserve Montana’s nature.
 In time, this decision will hopefully limit fossil fuel extraction in Montana.